Themes in Painting in the Spanish Golden Age.

 A second example is The Mystic Marriage of St. Agnes (1628) from Francisco Pacheco, artist and theoretician from Seville, probably better known now as father-in-law to Diego Velázquez, Spain’s greatest Golden Age painter.

-2. Artists were also encouraged to focus on the subject matter and eliminate unnecessary or irrelevant ornamentation and render their paintings as direct, compelling and as relevant as possible to ordinary people.
+2. But artists were also encouraged to focus on the subject matter and eliminate unnecessary or irrelevant ornamentation and render their paintings as direct, compelling and as relevant as possible to ordinary people.
 For example, Luis Morales’s Pietà focuses exclusively on Mary, and Christ’s body, bathed in light against a black background.
 It is a key dramatic yet intimately tender moment: the sorrowful mother whose prominent hands support her dead son, Jesus, and Jesus’s lifeless eyes, limp arms, curled hand and twisted body with its bloody gash.
 All irrelevant material has been removed.

 3. A complementary approach to the two approaches to religious devotion above was to paint biblical or religious figures realistically, in ordinary contemporary clothes, the contemplation of which would bring the biblical world or the world of saints closer to the viewer.
 The tone was set by the irreverent Italian Michelangelo Caravaggio (1571-1610) whose religious figures often looked like peasants albeit dramatised by the artist’s use of near theatrical lighting.

 A painting, The Death of St. Francis (1593), by Bartolomé Carducho, older brother of Vicente, is a good example of contemporaneity.
 [Bartolomé c.1560-1608 moved to Spain with Vicente, in 1585, worked in the Escorial and became royal painter in the court of Philip II in 1598.]
 Churchgoers, seeing the Franciscan monks, would immediately recognize them from their rough habits/ robes and empathise with their grief.
 The dying saint’s habit is threadbare and his bare feet are dirty.
 On the raised floor beside him are his discarded sandals next to a chamber pot.
 Nothing could be more down to earth.

 After religious topics, portraiture was the most widely practiced form of art in the Golden Age.
 At first, modest portraits of devout donors appeared discreetly to one side or in side panels of religious triptychs (a painting consisting of a central panel and two side panels), attesting to their high social status and their piety.